Dynamical Magic Transitions in Monitored Clifford+T Circuits: Magic Transitions via Stabilizer Purification

 \subsubsection{Stabilizer-purification probability}

 We assume that $T\ket{\psi_\text{in}}$ is not a stabilizer state.
-Like in Sec.~\ref{sec:SPTgate}, we can therefore say that the state encodes one logical qubit (in a magic state) with logical operators $Z_i$ and $s_1$, where $s_1$ stabilized $\ket{\psi_\text{in}}$ (see Sec.~\ref{sec:SPTgate}).
+Like in Sec.~\ref{sec:SPTgate}, the state encodes one logical qubit (in a magic state) with logical operators $Z_i$ and $s_1$, where $s_1$ stabilized $\ket{\psi_\text{in}}$ and the $T$ gate acts on qubit $i$ (see Sec.~\ref{sec:SPTgate}).
 If bulk monitors SP, they measure the state of this logical qubit.
 The SP probability of a TCB has contributions from monitors immediately after the $T$ gate, and from monitors in subsequent layers of the TCB,